Henry M. Duffield: War with Spain

-It was in carrying out this purpose that a commission as brigadier general was offered to Colonel Duffield and accepted, dating from May 27, 1898.
+It was in carrying out this purpose that a commission as brigadier general was offered to Duffield and accepted, dating from May 27, 1898.
 On June 14, he assumed command of a separate Brigade of the Second Army Corps, composed of the Thirty-third and Thirty-fourth Michigan and Ninth Massachusetts Volunteers.
 It was the desire of the Government to reinforce General Shafter's army which had just landed in Cuba, but only one vessel, the transport Yale, was then available, and that could carry only one brigade.
 There were two brigades in Camp Alger, and it was determined to take the one which should first report in readiness to move.
-General Duffield's brigade was then on a practice march to the Potomac, but it returned to camp, won in the test and was forthwith dispatched to Santiago.
+Duffield's brigade was then on a practice march to the Potomac, but it returned to camp, won in the test and was dispatched to Santiago.

-In the Battle of July 1, General Duffield was assigned to the duty of making a demonstration on the extreme left, at Aguadores, without any means of crossing the stream, and thus coming into the general engagement.
-The task was performed in a manner of which General Shaffer afterwards said, in an interview in Detroit: "As for General Duffield, of your City, he is a soldier, every inch of him.
+In the Battle of July 1, Duffield was assigned to the duty of making a demonstration on the extreme left, at Aguadores, without any means of crossing the stream, and thus coming into the general engagement.
+The task was performed in a manner of which Shaffer afterwards said, in an interview in Detroit: "As for General Duffield, of your City, he is a soldier, every inch of him.
 He had a thankless job at the Battle of Aguadores, but he acquitted himself nobly."

-A few days afterwards at Siboney, Major General Young was taken ill, and the command of his division was turned over to General Duffield, who was in turn attacked with yellow fever, went into hospital, and later in the month sent north as a convalescent.
+A few days afterwards at Siboney, Major General Young was taken ill, and the command of his division was turned over to Duffield, who was in turn attacked with yellow fever, went into hospital, and later in the month was sent north as a convalescent.
 He joined his family and spent several weeks with them on the coast of Maine, regaining his health.
 His last act in connection with the war was as one of the speakers at the Peace Jubilee in Chicago, October 18, 1898.